-The World War II generation is fading away, and with them goes a lifetime of lessons this generation could certainly use today.
-If you were to sit down with one of these wise men or women, what would they tell you about life and money?
+The World War II generation is fading away.
+And with it goes a lifetime of lessons we could certainly use today.
+If you were to sit down with one of these wise individuals, what would they tell you about life and money?
 Likely, you’d learn a thing or two about surviving difficult circumstances and how to foster strong business relationships with your fellow man.
 Let’s take a look a few of the priceless money tips you’d learn from these brave souls.

 The World War II generation understood the value of a job, and they worked very hard at the task at hand.
 Back in their day, they often didn’t have a wide variety of jobs to choose from.
 Today, typing a job search into Google will show you some results in the blink of an eye – an advantage non-existent to those living 70 years ago.